Modifying an Event Mesh

 1. Log in to the PubSub+ Cloud Console if you have not done so yet.
 The URL to access the Cloud Console differs based on your authentication scheme.
 For more information, see Logging In to the PubSub+ Cloud Console.

-3. On the tile for an event mesh, click Mesh Actions and select Edit.
+3. On the tile for an event mesh, click Mesh Actions and select Edit Event Mesh.

-4. On the Edit Mesh page, beside the name of an event broker service, click Mesh Actions and select Edit.
+4. On the Edit Event Mesh page, beside the name of an event broker service, click Mesh Actions and select Edit Links.

-5. On the Edit Mesh dialog, click Switch Initiatorto switch the initiator for any event broker service.
+5. On the Edit Links dialog, click Switch Initiator to switch the initiator for any event broker service.

 6. Click Save Links.

-7. Review the summary of changes in the Links pane and then click Save Changes.
+7. Review the summary of changes in the Edit Event Mesh page and then click Update Event Mesh.

 A Traffic Disruption Across the Event Mesh May Occur dialog opens.